-S/NO FRONTKEN CORE SUSTAINABILITY PILLARS and THEMERS MEASUREMENT INDICATORS 12 Society This relates to the impact organizations have on society and local communities.
-Disclosure of social impact assessment (SIA) performed (if any) and current practices to mitigate negative impacts.
-13 Product and Services Responsibility (Social) The impact of products and services on the well-being of society, including privacy, health and safety. i.
+S/NO FRONTKEN CORE SUSTAINABILITY PILLARS AND THEMERS MEASUREMENT INDICATORS Average hours of training per annum per employee-by-employee category 9 Labour practices The fair treatment of employees regarding terms and conditions of employment and the development of employees' skills and knowledge. ii.
+Total number of employee turnover (broken down by employee type) during the reporting period, by: (a) age group; (b) gender. iii.
+Rate of employee turnover (broken down by employee type)during the reporting period, by:(a) age group; (b) gender. iv.
+Employee benefits 10 Society i.
+Disclosure of social impact assessment 10 This relates to the impact organizations have on society and local communities.
+(SIA) performed (if any) and current practices to mitigate negative impacts.
+Product and Services Responsibility (Social) 11 The impact of products and services on the well-being of society, including privacy, health and safety. i.
 Number of complaints ii.
 Customer relationship management (grievance mechanism) ii.
-Transparency in product information and labelling 14 Supply Chain (Social) Relates to significant and potential social Assessment of new and existing suppliers to identify existing or potential negative social impacts impacts on society in the supply chain. ii.
-Results of supplier monitoring/auditing 15 Compliance (Social) Compliance identifies the adherence of an organization's activities to relevant laws and guidelines.
+Transparency in product information and labelling 12 Compliance (Social) Compliance identifies the adherence of an organization's activities to relevant laws and guidelines.
 The total monetary value of fines and nonmonetary sanctions for noncompliance with laws and regulations.